yaaminiv/yaaminiv.github.io/_posts/2017-06-05-Manchester-Heat-Shock-Experiment.md

 ### Step 4: Stop exposure.

 After one hour of exposure to 40ºC water, I removed the oysters from the tank.
 I put half of the oysters in a bag labelled "Heat Shock A" and another into a bag labelled "Heat Shock B." I put the bags in Tank A and B respectively.
+This process took me about five minutes.
 No oysters died during the one hour expsoure, and none died when I left Manchester at 3:20 p.m.

 ### Other random things